slaxman/TokenExchange/README.md

     Resume sending bitcoins for redeemed tokens and issuing tokens for received bitcoins.
 Specify 'function=resume' in the HTTP request.
 Pending requests will be processed and normal processing will resume.

   - RollbackChain
     Roll back the Bitcoin block chain to the specified height.
 Specify 'function=rollbackChain&height=n' in the HTTP request.
 This function can be used to recover transactions that are in blocks but were not processed previously.
-The request cannot be processed if the desired block is no longer in the block chain cache (the cache holds 5000 blocks and the oldest block is removed when a new block is received).
 A new best chain will be constructed when the next block is received from the network.

   - SendBitcoins
     Send Bitcoins from the SPV wallet.
 Specify 'function=sendBitcoins&address=string&amount=number' in the HTTP request.